 - What are other possible causes for my symptoms?

 - What tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my condition likely to go away or be long lasting?

 - What's the best course of action?